Kaggle/docker-rcran/README.md

 gcloud builds submit --async
 ```

-This build takes O(hours).
+This build takes ~1 hour.
 This is why the `--async` option is used.

 ## Images